 In addition, Mr. Kessler served from 1999-2001 as Chair of the 4,000 member General Practice Section of the New York State Bar Association.
 Between 1989 and 2001, he was the editor of One on One, the General Practice Section’s highly acclaimed newsletter and publication edited the Section’s monthly Fax Update.
 He served for eight years as a member of the NYSBA’s House of Delegates and was Chair of the Association’s Special Committee on AIDS and the Law from 1992 to 1996, a multi-professional committee responsible for the passage of groundbreaking legislation in Albany.
 Mr. Kessler served as a member of the Civil Courts Committee of the Association of the Bar of the City of New York and served for three years as a member of the Board of Directors of the Bronx County Bar Association.
 As an Arbitrator in the Small Claims Part of the Civil Court of the City of New York, Mr. Kessler served as member of the Board of Directors of the Association of Small Claims Arbitrators.
 He is a Fellow of the New York Bar Foundation.

 A graduate of Cornell Law School, Mr. Kessler is a member of the New York and Connecticut Bars and is admitted to practice before and has filed Petitions in the United States Supreme Court.
 He has appeared before the United States Courts of Appeals for the First, Second, Third, Fifth and Seventh Circuits and has assisted in matters pending in the Eighth Circuit and the District Court in North Dakota.
-Mr. Kessler also has represented clients in the District Courts in Connecticut, Florida, Illinois, Maryland, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Texas, Vermont and West Virginia.
+Mr. Kessler also has represented clients in the District Courts in California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Texas, Vermont and West Virginia.

 Prior to entering private practice, Mr. Kessler was head of the Asset Forfeiture Unit of the Bronx District Attorney’s Office in New York, where he supervised and litigated all phases of forfeiture and related matters.
 In that capacity, he served as a member of the Forfeiture Law Advisory Group of the New York State District Attorney’s Association.